 The lounge bar is open from 6 to 11 every day, and a range of home cooked food made from local ingredients is available in the bar and restaurant, with a "take away" service from the bar until 9.

-Given the location, expect fresh oysters, scallops and "prawns" (langostines) to be on the menu.
+Given the location, expect fresh oysters, scallops and "prawns" (langoustines) to be on the menu.
 Lobster or something not on the menu takes your fancy?
 Usually no problem, just let them know with one or two days notice.
-Food at other times, lunchtimes etc, can be arranged (even when not normally open) with a few days notice, but do ask.
+Food at other times, lunchtimes etc, can be arranged (even when not normally open) with a few days' notice, but do ask.

-During the Winter Months (Nov-Mar) roast Sunday lunch is served from 1 to 3 on a first come, first served basis - when its gone its gone!
+During the winter months (November-March) roast Sunday lunch is served from 1 to 3 on a first come, first served basis - when its gone its gone!

-Please note during the winter, pub closed to non residents Mon to Wed.
-Access is via a flight of steps to the door of the Munro bar door, then further steps up to the bar area itself, so access for the infirm / wheelchair my be a problem.
+Please note during the winter, pub closed to non residents Monday to Wednesday.
+Access is via a flight of steps to the door of the Munros bar door, then further steps up to the bar area itself, so access for the infirm / wheelchair may be a problem.
 However in fine weather there are trestle tables outside so you can enjoy the view.

 Irrespective of the times shown, PLEASE phone ahead to make sure Taigh Ailean will be open when you arrive.

 Please note, the images on this page have been supplied by Katie Heron of Taigh Ailean Hotel who has given permission for them to be used by CAMRA but still may be subject to copyright, including the last, "guess the cheese" picture!